abbbi/qmpbackup/README.md

 ```

 During rebase, the saveset chain is merged into your FULL image which then
-contains the latest state and can be booted via Qemu again.
+contains the latest state and can be booted via QEMU again.

 `Note:` It makes sense to copy the existing backup directory to a temporary
 folder before rebasing, to not alter your existing backups.